 Jeffrey Mathias

-I am currently writing a book on the Cold War science of isolation.
-In it, I uncover a hidden cultural history of solitude as a key to American politics in the 20th century.
-The narrative arc of this book follows mid-century experiments in isolation from their origins within clandestine scientific patronage by American intelligence agencies to their surprisingly central role in shaping early efforts to colonize outer space to their enduring afterlife within contemporary discourses of “wellness.”
+I am currently writing a book on Cold War experiments in human isolation for University of Chicago Press.
+In it, I uncover a hidden cultural history of solitude as a key to the sciences of mind in the 20th century.
 This project was featured heavily in a recent article in the New York Times Magazine.
 I am represented by the Aevitas Creative literary agency.

 Along with Hannah Zeavin, I am co-editor of Reconsidering John C. Lilly, to be published some time in 2025 by MIT Press.
 Drawn from the conference of the same name, the volume brings together historians and media studies scholars to re-evaluate the life and legacy of the neuroscientist and countercultural icon.